 - Approximately 1,500 permanent jobs related to commercial, hotel, retail, etc.

 - Upon issuance of the Certificate of Occupancy for the first new building, funding of a $1,750,000 grant to Medal of Honor Park and Christopher Lee Playground, including $1,000,000 for capital improvements and a $750,000 endowment for ongoing activation, operations, and maintenance.

 - First opportunity to lease 10% of retail space given to South Boston small businesses and other city- or state-certified disadvantaged small businesses with either free tenant fit-out or 25% discount to market rent.

 - First opportunity to lease 10% of kiosks, push carts, or pop-up tents given to South Boston small businesses and other certified disadvantaged small businesses with free rent.

 - Focused local efforts and an on-site office with dedicated community outreach staff to assist South Boston residents to learn about and apply for opportunities, including affordable housing, employment, small business contracting, and retail leasing.

 - On-site childcare facility giving local providers first opportunity.

-- Civic and cultural spaces available for neighborhood events in the turbine halls.
+- Civic and cultural space available for neighborhood events in the Edison Turbine Halls.

 Affordable and Workforce Housing